girish-tulabandu/common-data-ingestion-framework/src/code/csv_to_parquet/README.md

-# Converting CSV to PARQUET
+# Converting CSV to Parquet

 For converting CSV to parquet we need schema, so before converting to parquet, we're converting to Avro which gives us schema.
 Using this schema we can convert to parquet.